Above Ground Above Ground — How to Patch Pool Liners: Complete Step-by-Step Guide

 Method 2: Dry Patching (For Larger Damage)

-1. Lower water level: Drain the pool until the damaged area is 6-12 inches above the waterline.
-This allows proper drying and adhesion.
+1. Lower water level: Lower the water until the damaged area sits 6-12 inches above the new waterline so it can dry.
+On a vinyl-liner pool, don't drain below mid-wall—a drained liner can shrink and slip out of its track.
 Safety Warning: Before draining, turn off power to all pool electrical equipment (lights, pumps, heaters) at the breaker to prevent electrical hazards when water levels drop.

 2. Clean and dry thoroughly: Scrub the area with mild detergent and let it dry completely.
 Any moisture will compromise the patch.